juliussneezer04/eslint-plugin-json-injection-rules/README.md

-# ESLint Plug-in for Safe Web Applications
+# ESLint Plug-in for Secure Web Applications

 - This is a plug-in for ESLint that provides custom rules used by me to safeguard against basic web application vulnerabilities.